Nguyễn Ngọc Loan: Execution of Lê Công Nà

-Nguyễn Văn Lém (also known as Bảy Lốp) was a Vietcong captain.
-On 1 February 1968, during the Tet Offensive, he was captured in a building in the Cho Lon quarter of Saigon, near the Ấn Quang pagoda.
-Lém wore civilian clothing at the time of his capture.
-Handcuffed, he was brought to Loan, who then summarily executed him on the street using his sidearm, a .38 Special Smith & Wesson Bodyguard Model 49 revolver.
+On 1 February 1968, during the Tet Offensive, a Viet Cong in civilian clothing was captured in a building in the Cho Lon quarter of Saigon, near the Ấn Quang pagoda.
+The man was long believed to have been an officer of a sapper (special attack) unit named Nguyễn Văn Lém, a.k.a.
+Bảy Lốp, but historian Erik Villard has found convincing evidence that the man was actually Lê Công Nà, a Communist Party political operative and a member of the Saigon Gia Dinh Party Committee.
+Handcuffed, Na was brought to Loan, who then summarily executed him on the street using his sidearm, a .38 Special Smith & Wesson Bodyguard Model 49 revolver.
 A reporter for The New York Times later wrote that this likely violated the Geneva Conventions.